-If a claimant voluntarily quits their job, they are disqualified to recieve unemployment benefits unless they quit for good cause attributable to work.
+If a claimant voluntarily quits their job, they are disqualified to receive unemployment benefits unless they quit for good cause attributable to work.
 In some cases, the claimant has good cause to voluntarily quit, but the Division of Employment Security initially determines that they did not have good cause and the claimant must file an appeal of that decision.
-If you are determined to have volunatrily quit your job without good cause, you should consult an unemployment appeal attorney immediately because there are specific deadlines for filing each step of your appeal.
+If you are determined to have voluntarily quit your job without good cause, you should consult an unemployment appeal attorney immediately because there are specific deadlines for filing each step of your appeal.

-An example of a reasonable reason to quit work would include where an employee is no longer able to fulfill the physical requirements of a particular job, but is not unavailable for work because they could still work another job without those physical requirements.
+An example of a reasonable reason to quit work would include where an employee is no longer able to fulfill the physical requirements of a particular job but is not unavailable for work because they could still work another job without those physical requirements.